soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/disposition-reviews.md

 - For each document, the reviewer can:

-  - Apply a different label.
+  - Apply a different retention label.

   - Extend its retention period.